thinkopensolutions/tko-buildout/README.md

 # ThinkOpen Solutions Buildout for Odoo
-Odoo Buildout configuration files
+Odoo Buildout configuration files, tested on Ubuntu 14.04.

-This recipes for Buildout are a fully featured tools allowing you to define and deploy quickly Odoo installations of any kinds, ranging from development setups to fully automated production deployments or continuous integration.
+This recipes are a fully featured tools allowing you to define and deploy quickly installations of Odoo.

 Some of its main features include:
- * installation of Odoo server, uniformly across versions.
+ * Installation of Odoo server, uniformly across versions.
- * retrieval of main software and addons from various sources, including the major version control systems
+ * Retrieval of main software and addons from various sources, including the major version control systems
- * ability to pinpoint everything for replayability
+ * Ability to pinpoint everything for replayability
- * management of Odoo configuration
+ * Management of Odoo configuration
- * dedicated scripts creation for easy integration of external tools, such as test launchers
- * packaging: creation of self-contained equivalents for easy deployment in tightly controlled hosting environmenents.
+ * Packaging: creation of self-contained equivalents for easy deployment in tightly controlled hosting environmenents.

 # POSTGRESQL Installation
  * If you intent to run Odoo in your localhost, you'll need to install Postgresql database server.
-It is important to use same version as the RDS production one.
 To install 9.5 on Ubuntu 14.04 run:
 ```
 $~> sudo sh -c 'echo "deb http://apt.postgresql.org/pub/repos/apt/ `lsb_release -cs`-pgdg main" >> /etc/apt/sources.list.d/pgdg.list'
 $~> wget -q https://www.postgresql.org/media/keys/ACCC4CF8.asc -O - | sudo apt-key add -